Take on a summer challenge unlike any other - become a Melbourne Water seasonal firefighter.

 - medical test

-A general firefighter needs to be prepared to:
+As a Melbourne Water firefighter you will need to be prepared to:

 - work as part of a team